Recurring Saturday Night Live characters and sketches introduced 1998–99: Pimp Chat

 Done only twice, this sketch featured Tracy Morgan as Bishop Don "Mack" Donald, a pastiche/parody/homage to Bishop Don "Magic" Juan.
 Both sketches featured Tim Meadows as "Pimpin' Kyle", Bishop Donald's sidekick, and took place in the back of a limo with pink faux fur upholstery, "from the back of a Rolls-Royce limousine parked outside Club Sugar Shack, at Nelson Ave. and Harlem."
 The first sketch featured Vince Vaughn (12/05/98) as "White Chocolate", and the second featured Ray Romano (3/13/99).
 As these were produced during the Clinton era, they invariably had content regarding said presidential scandals, with the occasional political questions thrown in.
-During these sketches, Bishop Donald would always call for the limo to slow down, at which point he would yell (to his one of his whores, presumably), "Bitch, where's my money?"
+During these sketches, Bishop Donald would always call for the limo to slow down, at which point he would yell (to one of his prostitutes, presumably), "Bitch, where's my money?"
 Debuted December 5, 1998.

 Skeeter

 Skeeter is a redneck character portrayed by Darrell Hammond.

-Skeeter only appeared on Saturday Night Live four times:
+Skeeter uses his catchphrase "What's up, sons of bitches?" to start a conversation.
+He has a mullet hairstyle and his attire consists of a white undershirt, a blue button down shirt and an orange vest jacket.
+He sometimes wears a dirty purple and yellow hat.